Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion

 \section{Conclusion}

 Any numerical method, constructed to approximate a process of interest, should preserve its qualitative properties.
-Here, we focus on the IGBM, a process characterised by a constant inhomogeneous term, which can be considered as an extension of the well-studied GBM.
-We compare two Strang splitting schemes and two Lie-Trotter splitting schemes with the frequently applied Euler-Maruyama and Milstein methods both analytically and via simulations.
+Here, we focus on the IGBM, a process characterised by a constant inhomogeneous term, commonly applied in mathematical finance, neuroscience and other fields.
+We compare two Lie-Trotter splitting schemes, two Strang splitting schemes and two schemes based on the ODE approach (the classical piecewise linear method \cite{Wong1965_2} and the recently introduced log-ODE method \cite{Foster2020}) with the frequently applied Euler-Maruyama and Milstein methods both analytically and via simulations.

-We provide closed-form expressions for the conditional and asymptotic means and variances of the considered numerical solutions, and analyse the resulting biases with respect to the true quantities.
-All splitting schemes yield better approximations of the variance of the process than the Euler-Maruyama and Milstein schemes.
-Moreover, in contrast to the frequently applied methods, the splitting schemes do not require extra conditions for the existence of the asymptotic quantities.
-Interestingly, the variances of the Lie-Trotter schemes and the first Strang scheme coincide asymptotically, while that of the second Strang scheme is different.
-If an extra condition, unrelated to the features of the model, is fulfilled, the Euler-Maruyama and Milstein schemes have an asymptotically unbiased mean.
-Overall, the Strang methods outperform both the Lie-Trotter schemes and the Euler-Maruyama and Milstein approximations in terms of preserving the conditional mean and variance of the process as well as its stationary density.

-Moreover, in contrast to the frequently applied methods, all constructed splitting schemes preserve the different boundary properties of the IGBM, independently of the choice of the time discretisation step.
+We prove that, in contrast to the frequently applied methods, the splitting and ODE schemes preserve the different boundary properties of the IGBM, independently of the choice of the time discretisation step.
 We also investigate through simulations the probability that the process crosses the lower boundary.
-Compared to the splitting schemes, the Euler-Maruyama and Milstein methods suggest not only a positive crossing probability in the entrance or unattainable and attracting case, but also higher crossing probabilities in the exit scenario.
+Compared to the splitting and ODE schemes, the Euler-Maruyama and Milstein methods suggest not only a positive crossing probability in the entrance or unattainable and attracting case, but also higher crossing probabilities in the exit scenario.